insure logo

 Lapiana recommends that people with medical issues take extra steps to build a strong case for their health.

-“If you do experience medical issues, be sure to follow and document treatment plans as insurers often look at this.
+“If you experience medical issues, follow and document treatment plans as insurers often look at this.
 It can make the difference between obtaining a policy and not, as well as premium rates,” he says.
-“Another suggestion is to work with an experienced financial services professional that represents financially strong life insurance carriers to obtain guidance on the best options for your personal situation.”
+“Another suggestion is to work with an experienced financial services professional representing financially strong life insurance carriers to obtain guidance on the best options for your personal situation.”

-Additionally, if you have a term insurance policy that will be expiring soon, you may be able to convert the policy to permanent coverage regardless of your health.
-Your premiums will increase, but they will be based on your health when you originally bought the policy.
+Additionally, if you have a term insurance policy that will expire soon, you can convert the policy to permanent coverage regardless of your health.
+Your premiums will increase, but not as much as they would if you bought an entirely new policy.

 Some policies let you convert to permanent coverage at any time, while others only offer that option for a limited number of years.